Arrest warrant issued in Konawa home invasion

-KONAWA, Okla. – The Oklahoma State Bureau of Investigation is investigating a Sunday home invasion and robbery that occurred in Konowa.
+KONAWA – The Oklahoma State Bureau of Investigation is investigating a Sunday home invasion and robbery that occurred in Konawa.

-Shortly after midnight Sunday, EMS was called to assist a man who had been badly beaten after three individuals forced their way into his residence in the 300 block of N. East Street in Konowa.
-Konowa police responded with EMS and, after speaking with the victim and inspecting the home, they called the OSBI to assist with the investigation.
+Shortly after midnight Sunday, EMS was called to assist a man who had been badly beaten after three individuals forced their way into his residence in the 300 block of North East Street in Konawa.
+Konawa police responded with EMS and, after speaking with the victim and inspecting the home, they called the OSBI to assist with the investigation.

 The victim told investigators two women and a man forced their way into his home.
 They beat him and took several items from his residence.
 The victim was transported to the University of Oklahoma Medical Center in Oklahoma City, where he was treated for his injuries and released.